Implementation details: From the original Transformer to GPT

 • Embedding is not scaled before adding to positional encoding (PE)

 • In the original Transformer, input_embeds is multiplied by dmodel\sqrt{d_{model}}.
-That’s because the PE is determined by sin/cos (not learned!) and its l2 norm increases with dmodeld_{model}
+That’s because PE is based on sin/cos (not learned) and its 2\ell_2 norm increases with dmodeld_{model}.

-• Another LN is added after the final attention block
+• Another LN is added after the final attention block.

 python